List of open-source software for mathematics: Computer algebra systems

-A computer algebra system is a type of software set that is used in manipulation of mathematical formulae.
+A computer algebra system (CAS) is a software product designed for manipulation of mathematical formulae.
 The principal objective of a computer algebra system is to systematize monotonous and sometimes problematic algebraic manipulation tasks.
 The primary difference between a computer algebra system and a traditional calculator is the ability to deal with equations symbolically rather than numerically.
 The precise uses and capabilities of these systems differ greatly from one system to another, yet their purpose remains the same: manipulation of symbolic equations.
-Computer algebra system often include facilities for graphing equations and provide a programming language for the users' own procedures.
+Computer algebra systems often include facilities for graphing equations and provide a programming language for the users' own procedures.

 Axiom

-Axiom is a general-purpose computer algebra system.
+Axiom is a general-purpose CAS.
 It has been in development since 1971 by IBM, and was originally named scratchpad.
 Richard Jenks originally headed it but over the years Barry Trager who then shaped the direction of the scratchpad project took over the project.
 It was eventually sold to the Numerical Algorithms Group (NAG) and was renamed Axiom.
 After a failure to launch as a product, NAG decided to release it as a free software in 2001 with more than 300 man-years worth of research involved.
 Axiom is licensed under a Modified BSD license.

 Cadabra

-A Computer Algebra System designed for the solution of problems in field theory.
+A CAS designed for the solution of problems in physical field theory.
 An unpublished computational program written in Pascal called Abra inspired this open-source software.
 Abra was originally designed for physicists to compute problems present in quantum mechanics.
 Kespers Peeters then decided to write a similar program in C computing language rather than Pascal, which he renamed Cadabra.
 However, Cadabra has been expanded for a wider range of uses, it is no longer restricted to physicists.